jordanpotti/guardduty-opsec/EC2.md

 **OPSEC Guidelines**

+- Make sure your phishing infrastrucutre is separated from your C&C infrastructure.

 **An EC2 instance is making connections to an IP address on a custom threat list.**

 **Default severity: Medium**